Matthew 10:32-33

 42 Nevertheless among the chief rulers also many believed on him; but because of the Pharisees they did not confess him, lest they should be put out of the synagogue:

-As the above shows, confession of Christ before men, in many places in the world, even until today, can lead to persecution, hatred, and even death for those that do so.
-It is a good work, but a work nonetheless, and since Salvation is "not of works, lest any man should boast" (Ephesians 2:9), and "not by works of righteousness which we have done" (Titus 3:5), confession of Christ is not a prerequisite for Salvation.
+As the above show, confession of Christ before men, in many places in the world, even until today, can lead to persecution, hatred, and even death for those that do so.
+It is a good work, but a work nonetheless, and since Salvation is "not of works, lest any man should boast" (Ephesians 2:9), and "not by works of righteousness which we have done" (Titus 3:5), public confession of Christ is not a prerequisite for Salvation.

 These verses speak to Christ confessing things about a believer as a basis to determine what their eternal reward will be.
 They have nothing to do with getting into Heaven, or being sent to Hell.